 Most of you will be thinking 'this sounds like Photoshop' and in essence it is.
 It's just that one is making adjustments on moving pictures and the options are possibly even more sophisticated.

 One of the most useful tools in the process is that a shot can have a soft-edged wipe inserted to shade off a bright wall, floor or foreground object like a table top.
 The purpose is to reduce the brightness of objects that might distract the viewer from the person speaking.
-In fact several wipes or 'windows' can be used at the same time and these can even track moving shots.
+In fact several wipes or 'shapes' can be used at the same time and these can even track moving shots.

 Effects can be made to come and go dynamically during a shot - for example, an actor might start a shot standing in front of a bright window and then move across the room and sit in a chair.
 This might involve two or more different grades during the shot, which come and go in a way that is imperceptable to the viewer.